We are excited to announce dates for FRIENDS' 2022 Summer Camp Program!

 August 8th-11th: North Abaco Camp.
 Location & time TBA

 FRIENDS’ environmental summer camps are an exciting opportunity for Bahamian students to learn more about Abaco’s environment and spend time in the outdoors.
-Approximately 150 children participate each year; registration is first-come first-served.
-The camps are structured so that half the time is spent doing constructive games, crafts and other activities, and the remainder of the time is spent outdoors exploring the very places they are
+The camps are structured so that half the time is spent doing constructive games, crafts and other activities, and the remainder of the time is spent outdoors exploring the very places they are learning about.

 Please use our online registration form below to sign up!